eric1357a/SOS/README.md

   - Test plan and Test cases
   - Brief description (1 or 2 pages only) on the characteristics or good design of your application
   - Conclusions
-  - Skill checklist
-  - List your used skills (or technologies) in a single page.
-It highlights the skills and technologies applied in your project

 3. Upload all related documents and software project to garbage moodle on or before the deadline.